Our Governors and their roles

 Ms Nicola Moore (PA to Headteacher)

 Hi.
 I am Nicola Moore and I am Clerk to the Governing Body.
-I have been the Clerk for 5 years now and before that I was a Staff Governor.
+I have been the Clerk since July 2013 and previously was the Staff Governor.
 I am also the Personal Assistant to Mrs Morris and have been working at Summerlea since June 2011.
 Previously, I worked at another school in Worthing for over 6 years.
-I have a 20 year old daughter called Eden who works for BA as Cabin Crew and an 18 year old son called Declan who is an Architectural Technician, as well as 2 West Highland Terriers called Hamish and Buster.
+I have a 21 year old daughter called Eden who works for British Airways as Cabin Crew and a 19 year old son called Declan who is an Architectural Technician, as well as 2 West Highland Terriers called Hamish and Buster.
 People may remember Hamish from his debut performance in the Year 6 production of the Wizard of Oz in 2012.
 I spend a great deal of my time at weekends walking Hamish and Buster over the South Downs or along the beach.
 I also have a passion for travel, live bands and music festivals.

 I really love working with all the pupils, staff, governors and parents at Summerlea and feel very privileged to be part of the ‘Summerlea family’ as it truly is a great place to be.